TwoFistedJustice/square-pie/readme.md

 yourVar.cache_ids() - iterates over the response body and adds all the document ids to the id_array your.var.id_array => gets the id_array // use the class getter

+### Idempotency Keys

+Square Pie automatically generates idempotency keys wherever Square expects them.
+We use nanoid at the default setting.
+If you want to use your own key instead, you can easily change it by using the idempotency_key setter or with the idempotency_key-method on `make()`.

+### UIDs

+When objects stack, Square will always require a way to identify one object within another or within a given http request.
+Square Pie will automatically generate one for you.
+These can always be changed by you using that class's `make()` method.